Perlin (PERL) Achieves Market Capitalization of $32.92 Million

-Perlin (CURRENCY:PERL) traded down 18.6% against the dollar during the 1-day period ending at 16:00 PM Eastern on September 3rd.
-Over the last seven days, Perlin has traded 4.4% lower against the dollar.
-Perlin has a total market capitalization of $32.92 million and approximately $15.30 million worth of Perlin was traded on exchanges in the last day.
-One Perlin coin can currently be purchased for approximately $0.0671 or 0.00000206 BTC on popular cryptocurrency exchanges.
+Perlin (CURRENCY:PERL) traded down 18.6% against the U.S. dollar during the 1 day period ending at 21:00 PM Eastern on September 7th.
+During the last week, Perlin has traded 4.4% lower against the U.S. dollar.
+Perlin has a market cap of $32.92 million and approximately $15.30 million worth of Perlin was traded on exchanges in the last 24 hours.
+One Perlin coin can now be purchased for approximately $0.0671 or 0.00000206 BTC on major exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.